 - Easy CSS adjustments

-- You cannot place multiple links in a card
+- Cannot place multiple links within a card

-There are multiple approaches to implementing accessible card-type components.
-The important thing is that there is no "only correct" implementation pattern.The optimal solution varies depending on the situationThat is what it means.
+There are multiple approaches to implementing accessible card components.
+What matters is that there is no single correct implementation pattern—the optimal solution changes depending on the situation.

-- Choose an implementation that will not cause problems for the actual users
+- Choose an implementation that doesn't burden actual users

 Futa